Changissnz/selfinterest/README.md

 status, not too different from political pragmatics.
 The progressions of a civilization, through advancements in industry and reform to its civil codes, correspond to less violent political activity by its populace.
-Many men no longer need to carry firearms, out of their self-interest for self-defense, due to the relativity of their peers also not carrying firearms.
+Many men no longer need to carry firearms, out of their self-interests for self-defense, due to the relativity of their peers also not carrying firearms.
 The politicker no longer needs to be vocal or physical to an adversary; instead, through word of mouth, the politicker influences another politicker and another